 One day earlier this year, I decided to pick up a carton of Tillamook Rocky Road Ice Cream.
 With the first spoonful it instantly transported me to my childhood.
 It tasted just like an old favorite flavor heavenly hash, that in the last 5 years was sadly discontinued.
 Only this new-to-me ice cream was a gazillion times more creamy with bigger pieces of almonds and the marshmallow are whole and not swirled throughout, so I actually TASTE them.
 Infact back in May, before I even knew about this ice cream partnership with Tillmook, I even tweeted about it.

 So instead of just scooping ice cream into a regular bowl, I decided to make homemade ice cream waffle bowls.
 Because what’s better than having your ice cream in an edible bowl?
 Not a whole lot, that’s for sure.

-Lastly, add the flour mixture to the egg mixture and stir with a spatula until just combined.
+Add the flour mixture to the egg mixture and stir with a spatula until just combined.
 Lastly, pour in the 1/4 cup of melted butter and stir to combine.

 With the said, I just pressed down on the top (using a kitchen towel because the steam gets pretty toasty) of the waffle cone maker for a few seconds to get the batter to spread out thin enough.
 Truthfully, it didn’t really annoy me, given that this recipe makes 8 waffles bowls/cones.
 If I was making 20+ it would probably get old real quick.